chrispyles/nbforms/README.md

 form.to_df("q1", "q3", ..., user_hashes=True)
 ```

+### Database Maintenance

+There is not much database maintance that can be done, but you can optionally delete all responses on the server by running `rake clear` on your Heroku app.

 ## Remarks

 To preserve the privacy of notebook users while still maintaining the distinctions between them, nbforms has users input a username, which is then randomly hashed to be provided when a user sends their response.
 This has two important implications: